propellerlabsio/meteor-ui5-website/README.md

 ## Demo

 ### Next up
+1. Fix filter and sorter not working with ODataModel.
+(EmployeesOData-dbg.controller.js)
 1. Remove debugging version in UI5 bootstrap and/or make our code work with debugging on / off.

 ### Planned